 - Light Blue, Tan, White

 - Blue, Green, Yellow

 Resources Resources to What to Wear for Family Photos

 If you need more inspiration for poses or styling tips, these family photo ideas should help.
-If you’re taking black and white photos, find inspiration using our guide on how to dress for a black and white photoshoot.
 Once you get your portraits, share these memories with the ones you love and create a family photo album or a custom home decor piece everyone will adore.